academe/authorizenet-objects/README.md

 The aim is to model, as value objects, all the data structures defined here: http://developer.authorize.net/api/reference/

+## General Project Stucture

+The request messages are under `Academe\AuthorizeNet\Request`.
+All these requests take a `Academe\AuthorizeNet\Auth\MerchantAuthentication` object to provide authentication and one or more additional objects to carry the main message detail.

+The `Academe\AuthorizeNet\Request\CreateTransaction` message takes a transaction object from under `Academe\AuthorizeNet\Request\Transaction`.
+The `Transaction` object is built mainly from scalar data and other objects under `Academe\AuthorizeNet\Request\Model`.

+There are collections under `Academe\AuthorizeNet\Collections` used to group some of the `Model` objects, for example `LineItems` or `UserFields`.
+These `Collections` may be moved to `Academe\AuthorizeNet\Request` at some point, so be ready for that.

+## Examples

 Further libraries can then wrap these objects into a gateway driver.
 Any request object, once constructed, can be serialised to JSON (`json_encode()`) to provide the body of the request that the API will expect.